dijasila/GPAW/doc/platforms/Linux/Niflheim/build.rst

 This document explains how to compile a developer version of GPAW on Niflheim.
-If you just want to run the pre-installed version, please read the guide :ref:`Using a pre-installed GPAW on Niflheim <LoadOnNiflheim>`.
+If you just want to run the pre-installed version, please read the guide :ref:`Using a pre-installed GPAW on Niflheim
+<load on niflheim>`.

 .. highlight:: bash